gvdb/crowns/README.md

     + __Advanced:__ Once placed on the Throne Kings and Queens can be advanced.
 To be scored Kings must be advanced 4 times, and Queens 3 times
     + __Scored or Stolen:__ When scored or stolen a King or Queen is placed in the House area of the player who possesses it.
 Kings are worth 2 points and Queens are worth 1 point
 * Kings and Queens can’t be used for advancing, rallying, reinforcing, payment, or any other purpose
-* If the player doesn’t want Kings or Queens in their Stronghold, during the Discard Phase of their turn they can be shuffled back into the deck.
+* If the player doesn’t want Kings or Queens in their Stronghold, during the Discard Phase of their turn they can be shuffled back into the Deck.
 The player can only do this if it doesn’t bring the number of cards in their Stronghold below 5

 ### Numbered (A – 10)
 * These cards can be used for: